A Unified Framework for High-Dimensional Analysis of M-Estimators with Decomposable Regularizers: Convergence Rates for Group-Structured Norms

-Note that this is a natural generalization of the column normalization condition~\eqref{EqnColNorm}, to which it reduces when we have $\numgroup = \pdim$ groups, each of size one.
-As before, we may assume without loss of generality, rescaling $\Xmat$ and the noise as necessary, that condition~\eqref{EqnColBlock} holds with constant one.
-Finally, we define the maximum group size $\Gmax = \max \limits_{t = 1, \ldots, \numgroup} |\group_t|$.
-With this notation, we have the following novel result:
+Note that this is a natural generalization of the column normalization condition (\ref{EqnColNorm}), to which it reduces when we have $\numgroup= \pdim$ groups, each of size one.
+As before, we may assume without loss of generality, rescaling $\Xmat$ and the noise as necessary, that condition (\ref{EqnColBlock}) holds with constant one.
+Finally, we define the maximum group size $\Gmax= \max_{t = 1, \ldots, \numgroup} |{G}_t|$.
+With this notation, we have the following novel result: \begin{cors} Suppose that the noise $w$ is sub-Gaussian (\ref{EqnSubGaussNoise}), and the design matrix $\Xmat$ satisfies condition (\ref{EqnREGroup}) and the block normalization condition (\ref{EqnColBlock}).
+If we solve the group Lasso with